 It takes a long time to plan and organize an in-person event, and it also takes a long time to plan a virtual event.
 So when thinking about how to host a virtual event in a timely manner, be realistic.

 There is a lot to do such as promote the event, prepare the content, rehearse, and learn the virtual platform.
 Be patient and plan enough time to get the event well organized.
 A ballpark number is to give yourself about eight to ten weeks to plan and market the virtual event.

 As to picking the actual date and time of the event, here are some tips:

 - Do research to make sure there are no other events or holidays that would interfere with your event.

 - Think about the various time zones of your attendees.
 This is even more important if you are hosting a global event.
 Try to pick a time that works for as many of your attendees as possible.
 Another option is to record the event or make the content available to those who were unable to attend.
 Or you could plan multiple events for different time zones.

-One solution is to have scripted questions.
+One solution to help you host a virtual event hassle-free is to have scripted questions.
 This also allows the speaker to prepare his answers.
 Another is to have the attendees send questions in advance, through social media, or chat.
 Take into account that virtual audiences are harsher because they can hide behind a screen.